bearcove/loona/crates/fluke-io-uring-async/README.md

+# IoUringAsync (fluke fork)

+This is the fluke fork of <https://github.com/thomasbarrett/io-uring-async>

+The original README follows.

 # IoUringAsync

 IoUringAsync is a thin async compatability layer over the commonly used [io-uring](https://github.com/tokio-rs/io-uring) library that makes it easier to use with the [Tokio](https://github.com/tokio-rs/tokio) runtime.